 Disclosure: This post contains affiliate links.
 My box was received complimentary from The Little Care Package.
 However all thoughts and opinions are my own.
 Thank you Little Care Package!

-UPDATE: Since writing this post, I have discovered that the Little Care Package is no more, which is a real shame as it was a really good product!
-However if you are a Brit living in the USA that’s after a little taste of home, here are some companies that are still in business:
+If you are a Brit living in the USA that’s after a little taste of home, here are some companies that are still in business:

 Pouch Pies – British Themed Meat Pies